 In the aftermath of 9/11, anti-money laundering and countering the financing of terrorism (AML/CFT) regulations were made more rigorous to counter illicit actors' use of the international financial system.
 Changes to the existing regime were based on the principles of financial transparency, information sharing, and customer due diligence.
-Governments began "requiring financial institutions to apply strict compliance standards and programs," and "viewed and treated [the banks] as the guardians of the integrity of the financial system" (Zarate 2013).
+Governments began "requiring financial institutions to apply strict compliance standards and programs," and "viewed and treated [the banks] as the guardians of the integrity of the financial system" (Zarate).
 These enhanced AML/CFT regulations have resulted in consequences for a diverse range of constituencies.
 Formal financial institutions concerned about compliance obligations, migrant workers sending remittances home to relatives, and law enforcement agencies working against organized criminal actors have all observed the impact of these regulations.
 There is a clear sense among the different constituencies that they are being impacted by regulations, but there is little research that takes a comprehensive look at the full range consequences for these disparate groups.

 The unintended consequences of AML/CFT regulations may broadly be characterized as "de-risking."
 The Financial Action Task Force (FATF), the international standard-setting body for AML/CFT practices, defines de-risking as terminating relationships with clients or categories of clients "to avoid, rather than manage, risk in line with the FATF's risk-based approach" (FATF 2014).
 De-risking typically occurs in high-risk, low-profit circumstances, making it difficult for customers in these categories to access the regulated financial system.
 In this way, de-risking has a negative impact on "financial inclusion", defined by the FATF as "providing access to safe, convenient, and affordable financial services to disadvantaged and other vulnerable groups who have been... excluded from the formal financial sector" (FATF 2013).

 Because this is a policy problem related to the financial sector, development in impoverished regions, and national security, de-risking and its consequences for financial inclusion have been the topics of many government reports and think tank projects.
-What is lacking, however, is a comprehensive assessment of the consequences of de-risking for all constituencies involved from an economic perspective, and recommendations for how to implement a proportionate, risk-based approach to enforcement.
+What is lacking, however, is a comprehensive assessment of the consequences of de-risking for all constituencies involved, and recommendations for how to implement a proportionate, risk-based approach to enforcement.

 The purpose of this paper is to fill these gaps and tell the whole story of AML/CFT regulations and financial inclusion as it relates to banks, money service businesses, and the national security apparatus.
 This paper seeks to apply economic analysis to qualitative data.
 Though it would be useful to run regressions of remittance flows or conduct an experiment on the factors driving de-risking, the data to support these endeavors simply does not exist.
 The very nature of this problem is that financial services are being pushed out of the regulated system, and visibility into transactions happening underground is difficult.
-Additionally, confidential and classified information is an issue; data that would be helpful - for example, the financial intelligence received by the Treasury Department - are not available to the public.
 Instead of a quantitative analysis, this paper uses information that is readily available in regulator reports, media anecdotes, and think tank products, to make economic arguments about why de-risking is happening, what de-risking means for the international financial system, and how the consequences are counterproductive to the goals of financial integrity.
 These findings culminate in a series of recommendations rooted in refining the regulatory approach to AML/CFT risk in order to curb the trend of de-risking while preserving the integrity of the financial system.